In the guide

 The legislation

-Regulation (EC) No 1907/2006 concerning the Registration, Evaluation, Authorisation, and Restriction of Chemicals (REACH) regulates the use of azo dyes, chromium VI and dimethyl fumarate (DMF).
-This EU Regulation was adopted into UK law on 1 January 2021 and is now known as UK REACH.
+Assimilated Regulation (EC) No 1907/2006 concerning the Registration, Evaluation, Authorisation, and Restriction of Chemicals (REACH) regulates the use of azo dyes, chromium VI and dimethyl fumarate (DMF).
+This Regulation was adopted into UK law on 1 January 2021 and is now known as UK REACH.

 Anyone who supplies consumer leather products intended to come into direct and prolonged contact with the skin, and that may contain any of these chemicals, will be affected by the Regulation.
 Examples are as follows: